 Bradley Cooper / Black Cloud.
 A vintage like none I’ve experienced.
 A long season, warm temperatures and strong varietal character in every batch of grapes.
 There were challenges with elevated sugars and reduced acids but nimble adaptation is our hallmark.
 For 2016 we’re planning a modest 10% growth in volume and expanding our winery consulting business.

 Manuel Zuppiger / Arrowleaf Cellars The winery is expecting the 2015 harvest to be exceptional.
-Fruit was harvested several weeks earlier than usual and we expect to increase production from 14,000 cases for the ’14 vintage to 17,000 for 2015 for which we needed to add three stainless steel fermentation tanks.
+The fruit was harvested several weeks earlier than usual and we expect to increase production from 14,000 cases for the ’14 vintage to 17,000 for 2015 for which we needed to add three stainless steel fermentation tanks.